-Make a basket.
 Some of my friends here in Vancouver make “Mother Mary” baskets for women who’ve faced a loss.
-These baskets include pamphlets about grief and miscarriage, some prayer cards, maybe one of the above books, and comfort items like candles, bath salts, chocolates, tea, lotion, etc. The basket doesn’t need to be big but again offers comfort to the mom—and permission to pamper and take care of herself during this time of grief.
+These baskets include pamphlets about grief and miscarriage, prayer cards, one of the above books, and comfort items like candles, bath salts, chocolates, tea, lotion, etc. The basket doesn’t need to be big but again offers comfort to the mom—and permission to pamper and take care of herself during this time of grief.

 More Ways to Help a Hurting Friend

-For more ideas on how to support a friend after miscarriage, check out my friend BabyStylista’s post about beautiful gifts that have helped her.
+For more ideas on how to support a friend after miscarriage, check out my friend Debbie’s post about beautiful gifts that have helped her.
 She says,

 I’m okay.
 And not because I’m over it, and definitely not because I am passed the grief.
 It’s because it was overall, a life-changing, priority-straightening, horrific experience repeated many, MANY times over, and I am here today in a better place than I was yesterday.
 And the day before that.
 And the day before that.
 But I didn’t do it alone.
 My family, my living child, and my friends – both casual and close, did all they could to help me through it.
 Their empathetic tears, lack of judgement, love, generosity of heart, and support is what this seemingly resilient woman needed, to face her greatest weakness.
 Loss.
 There are many moments – too many to count – in the last 3 years of my life, where I never thought I could get through it.
 But with these small yet profound acts of kindness, I got through the most challenging moments of my life, and continue to do so.